steerio/delayed-map/README.md

 ```

 The decision to prevent `print-method` from realizing the map comes also from
-here; circular references in the database would make a REPL keep on loading
+this use.
+Circular references in the database would make a REPL keep on loading
 objects forever otherwise (that is, until the heap is blown by the output
 buffer).